Last Updated on 3rd January 2025 by Caroline Haye

-Researchers in the UK and the USA have completed some research into the effects of Facebook use on women’s body-image and their findings are actually the opposite of those I would expect if they had conducted the same research on vitiligo sufferers.
+Researchers in the USA conducted some research into the effects of Facebook use on users’ body-image and their findings (summarised below) come as no surprise.
+However, they are not quite those I would expect if they had conducted the same research on vitiligo sufferers… Which is why I’d love to know, is vitiligo an exception to the Facebook rule?

-The study showed that the amount of time spent on Facebook was directly related to the severity of negative feelings and unfavourable comparisons.
+The studies showed that the amount of time spent on Facebook and other platforms was directly related to the severity of negative feelings and unfavourable comparisons.
 In particular, for women who want to lose weight, more time on Facebook led to more attention being paid to physical appearance.

 In itself, this is obviously not a healthy phenomenon.
 However, on the other side of the coin, I would be very interested to know (if anyone fancies funding a study into this) to what extent Facebook – and social media in general – has the opposite effect on those people who have vitiligo.